graves/awful_rustdocs/README.md

 [![Crates.io](https://img.shields.io/crates/v/awful_rustdocs.svg)](https://crates.io/crates/awful_rustdocs)

-Awful Rustdocs is a CLI that generates or improves Rustdoc for your codebase by harvesting symbols with a tiny Nu (Nushell) script, enriching per-item context using ast-grep, and asking Awful Jade to draft concise, high-quality docs.
-It can write the docs back into your source files in the correct location while preserving attributes like #[derive(...)], #[serde(...)], etc.
+Awful Rustdocs is a CLI that generates or improves Rustdocs for your codebase by harvesting symbols with a `rust_ast.nu`, enriching per-item context using `ast-grep`, and asking Awful Jade to draft concise, high-quality docs.

+It can write the docs back into your source files in the correct location while preserving attributes like `#[derive(...)]`, `#[serde(...)]`, etc.

 It supports:
 - Functions (fn): full context (signature, callers, referenced symbols, calls-in-span).
-- Structs: short top-level struct summary (above attributes) plus inline field comments generated from the struct body and references in the codebase (via a structured response_format).
+- Structs: short top-level struct summary (above attributes) plus inline field comments generated from the struct body and references in the codebase (via a LLMs that support Structured Output).
-- Selective processing via --only (case-sensitive, matches simple name or fully qualified path).
+- Selective processing via `--only` (case-sensitive, matches simple name or fully qualified path).
-- Safe, idempotent insertion with --overwrite off by default.
+- Safe, idempotent insertion with `--overwrite` off by default.

 ## How it works

 1. Harvest items with rust-ast.nu

-You provide (or use the default) Nu script rust_ast.nu that emits a list of items (at least fn and struct) with fields like:
+You provide (or use the default) Nu script `rust_ast.nu` that emits a list of items (at least fn and struct) with fields like:
 - `kind` ("fn", "struct")
 - `file`, `fqpath`, `name`, `visibility`
 - `signature` (the item line the user would see)